 What Are AIDS Service Organizations?

-All around the world, community-based AIDS Service Organizations (ASOs) serve as a primary source of help to people who are infected and affected by this deadly virus.
+All around the world, community-based AIDS Service Organizations (ASOs) serve as a primary source of help to people who are infected and affected by this virus.
 Baton Rouge AIDS Society is one of the many organizations providing thousands of hours of care and prevention to the community.

 An ASO may be the place that a person is first diagnosed with HIV.
 It can also serve as the link or source to provide every type of service a person with HIV may need for the rest of his/her life.
 From the small three-person agencies to the larger multi-million dollar budgeted agencies, ASOs have been helping persons living with HIV maintain a sense of dignity in their lives by providing assistance in dealing with the HIV/AIDS pandemic on a personal and daily level.